11 amazing places to visit in Denmark

 What’s more, it’s only 40 minutes by car from Copenhagen, making it easy to reach on a day trip from the Danish capital.

-Frederiksborg Castle is also home the Museum of National History, a beautiful, richly-adorned chapel, and stunning gardens, including a Baroque garden with straight lines and perfectly manicured box plants, and a romantic landscape garden with meandering paths and small lakes.
+Frederiksborg Castle is also home to the Museum of National History, a beautiful, richly-adorned chapel, and stunning gardens, including a Baroque garden with straight lines and perfectly manicured box plants, and a romantic landscape garden with meandering paths and small lakes.

-Tip: You can book a tour of the castle with GetYourGuide and earn CashPoints at the same time!
+You can book a tour of the castle with GetYourGuide and earn CashPoints at the same time!

 Fly to Copenhagen

 Fancy sinking your teeth into some delicious Danish delights?
 Bornholm plays host to a variety of diverse gastronomic hotspots, including what could be the world’s only Michelin-starred beach shack at Dueodde Beach.
-You can also get a true taste of Bornholm when paying a visit to one of the traditional white smokehouses, many of which still produce delicious smoked herring.
+You can also get a taste of Bornholm when paying a visit to one of the traditional white smokehouses, many of which still produce traditional smoked herring.